overflowerror/libparcival/README.md

 ```

 Note: All types that C does not provide by default have to be declared in a statement block in the meta section or in a header file included by a statement block in the meta section.
 In the example above this would apply to the type `user_t`.

+Note: In case of pointer parameters they are not allowed to be modified in statement or output blocks.
+If the template has side effects like that, the behavior might be undefined (because of the calculation of the the output size).

 ### Statement Block